openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ## Applicable Specifications for the use of PQC Algorithms in OpenPGP

 This document is to be understood as an extension of [draft-ietf-openpgp-pqc-03], which introduced PQC in OpenPGP, in that it defines further algorithm code points.
-All general specifications in [draft-ietf-openpgp-pqc-03] that pertain to the ML-KEM and ML-KEM composite schemes or generally cryptographic schemes defined therein equally apply to the schemes specified in this document.
+All general specifications in [draft-ietf-openpgp-pqc-03] that pertain to the ML-KEM and ML-DSA composite schemes or generally cryptographic schemes defined therein equally apply to the schemes specified in this document.

 # Preliminaries